 The rise of design systems in online applications production

-Design systems are not a new concept, but their rise in the online applications production is notable.
+Design systems are not a new concept, but their rise in online application production is notable.
 The existing “common” process of designing static Photoshop templates is slow, non-transparent, and rigid to change, and in 2017 we need a new way of making interactive design.
-Design systems solve this problem with a different production, because instead of creating a predefined Photoshop website design, designer creates a library of web elements that developer uses with designer and client during web application composition.
+Design systems solve this problem with a different production because instead of creating a predefined Photoshop website design, the designer creates a library of web elements that the developer uses with the designer and client during web application composition.
 Look at some of the more popular design systems and you will get a better idea of what it is all about:

 These design systems allow designers to reuse styles, components, and patterns, giving them time to focus on more important user problems.
 A good design system also enables engineers to reliably implement new functions without being (too) dependent on designers or clients.
 Brad Frost and Nathan Curtis described some of the objective benefits: